annehutter/astraeus/README.rst

     $ ./astraeus iniFile.ini

-``iniFile.ini`` contains all input parameters that are needed for any runs.
+``iniFile.ini`` contain all input parameters that are needed for any run.
 For a different simulation the code does not need to be recompiled but only the parameter file iniFile.ini to be adapted.